- patience and the ability to remain calm in stressful situations

 You could work in an office, at a school, on a sports field, at a fitness centre or at a college.

 Your working environment may be outdoors some of the time.

 With experience you could become a sports development manager or a regional manager.

 You can find out more about careers in sport from The British Association of Sport and Exercise Sciences.

-UK Coaching has more on how to get coaching qualifications in any sport.Data from National Careers Service.
+UK Coaching has more on how to get coaching qualifications in any sport.Powered by Pathways.